lnadi17/majik/README.md

 # majik

-Majik is a demo game created for a job interview, which had to meet specific requirements:
+Majik is a demo game created in Unity, which was for a job interview.
+It showcases various features and meets specific gameplay requirements.

+## Features
 - Camera:
     - Implement camera functionality to follow the character's movement.
     - Include zoom in/out functionality for the camera.